gitmehedi/kubernetes/kubernetes/README.md

     Updates come in 2 forms: Replace and Patch:

         **Replace**: Replacing a resource object will update the resource by replacing the existing spec with the provided one.
 For read-then-write operations this is safe because an optimistic lock failure will occur if the resource was modified between the read and write.
 Note: The ResourceStatus will be ignored by the system and will not be updated.
 To update the status, one must invoke the specific status update operation.
         Note: Replacing a resource object may not result immediately in changes being propagated to downstream objects.
 For instance replacing a ConfigMap or Secret resource will not result in all Pods seeing the changes unless the Pods are restarted out of band.
-        Patch: Patch will apply a change to a specific field.
+        **Patch**: Patch will apply a change to a specific field.
 How the change is merged is defined per field.
 Lists may either be replaced or merged.
 Merging lists will not preserve ordering.
         Patches will never cause optimistic locking failures, and the last write will win.
 Patches are recommended when the full state is not read before an update, or when failing on optimistic locking is undesirable.
 When patching complex types, arrays and maps, how the patch is applied is defined on a per-field basis and may either replace the field's current value, or merge the contents into the current value.

     3. **Read**
     Reads come in 3 forms: Get, List and Watch:

         **Get**: Get will retrieve a specific resource object by name.
         **List**: List will retrieve all resource objects of a specific type within a namespace, and the results can be restricted to resources matching a selector query.
         **List All Namespaces**: Like List but retrieves resources across all namespaces.
         **Watch**: Watch will stream results for an object(s) as it is updated.
 Similar to a callback, watch is used to respond to resource changes.

     4. **Delete**
     Delete will delete a resource.
 Depending on the specific resource, child objects may or may not be garbage collected by the server.
 See notes on specific resource objects for details.

     **Additional Operations**
     Resources may define additional operations specific to that resource type.

      **Rollback**: Rollback a PodTemplate to a previous version.
 Only available for some resource types.
      **Read / Write Scale**: Read or Update the number of replicas for the given resource.
 Only available for some resource types.
      **Read / Write Status**: Read or Update the Status for a resource object.
 The Status can only changed through these update operations.

     **Reference and Further Study**
     * https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/